 But the most obvious challenge with offering telehealth services to patients is maintaining consistent internet connectivity without encountering dropped connections caused by a single internet connection network.
 Traditionally, most networks use single line connectivity to maintain the entire network, but doing so can prove to be costly and harmful to practice and patient health.

-However, bonded internet can eliminate these challenges while delivering a continuous internet connection, especially important to small medical and dental practices.
+However, the best rural internet and bonded internet can eliminate these challenges while delivering a continuous internet connection, especially important to small medical and dental practices.

 Bonded internet vs. standard single connection